Alternate Rogue

 3rd-level Gambler Archetype feature

-Decks of cards count as improvised weapons for you.
-When you use them as a weapon, playing cards have the finesse and thrown (30/60) properties, and on hit, your playing cards deal slashing damage equal to 1d4 + your Dexterity modifier.
+Decks of cards count as simple weapons for you.
+When you wield them as a weapon, playing cards have both the finesse and thrown (30/60) properties, and on hit, they deal slashing damage equal to 1d4 + your Dexterity modifier.

-Once per turn, when you hit with a playing card attack the number rolled on the d4 grants your attack a bonus effect:
+Once per turn, when you hit with a playing card attack the number that you rolled on the d4 grants your attack a bonus effect as shown in the table below:

 Strange Luck